Talks continue but disruptive rail strikes still expected to go ahead

 NR has made a 2.5% pay offer to the Transport Salaried Staffs Association (TSSA), which is balloting its members in NR for strikes, but discussions are continuing with the RMT.

-Mr Haines said NR was looking to cut between 1,500 and 2,000 jobs, insisting it could be achieved through voluntary means, particularly that a “significant” number of employees were over the age of 60.
+Mr Haines said NR is looking to cut between 1,500 and 2,000 jobs, insisting it can be achieved through voluntary means, particularly as a “significant” number of employees are over the age of 60.

-NR wanted to introduce changes to working practices linked to technologies such as using drones to check tracks and infrastructure, which the company says would be safer than having workers on the tracks, as well as more cost effective.
+NR wants to introduce changes to working practices linked to technologies such as using drones to check tracks and infrastructure, which the company says would be safer than having workers on the tracks, as well as more cost-effective.

 “There is a history of resistance to change due to technology, but we cannot hold back the tide,” said Mr Haines.

-The railways were facing a “fundamental financial deficit”, with fewer passengers travelling as a result of the pandemic, especially on Fridays, although numbers have improved for weekend leisure travel, said NR.
+The railways are facing a “fundamental financial deficit”, with fewer passengers travelling as a result of the pandemic, especially on Fridays, although numbers have improved for weekend leisure travel, said NR.

-General secretary Mick Lynch said in a letter that the Treasury was “calling the shots” and not allowing rail employers to reach a negotiated settlement.
+General secretary Mick Lynch said in a letter that the Treasury is “calling the shots” and not allowing rail employers to reach a negotiated settlement.

 “In effect, in recent weeks, the union has been negotiating with the Government but the Government have not been in the room,” he wrote.

-Mr Haines denied the RMT’s claim, saying the Treasury had set a financial framework, but NR was leading talks on productivity it believes is needed for pay rises.
+Mr Haines denied the RMT’s claim, saying the Treasury has set a financial framework, but NR is leading talks on the productivity it believes is needed for pay rises.

+A Department for Transport spokesman said: “Unions have gone on the record saying they don’t negotiate with this Government.
+They’re right: they must negotiate with the employers.

+“The industry is offering daily talks to resolve the strikes.
+We continue to encourage the unions to take them up on that offer and negotiate a fair deal for everyone instead of going straight to the last resort of strikes.”

 Register for free to continue reading